-Implement Development Assessment Panels
+1. Implement Development Assessment Panels

-Development Assessment Panels are intended to enhance planning expertise in decision making by improving the balance between technical advice and local knowledge.
+Development Assessment Panels are intended to enhance planning expertise in decision making by improving the balance between technical advice and lol knowledge.

-In other jurisdictions, DAPs report directly to the Minister for Planning and do not form part of the Department of Planning, Lands and Heritage or the Planning Commission.
+In other jurisdictions, DAPs report directly to the Minister for planning and do not form part of the Department of Planning, Lands and Heritage or the Planning Commission.

-Prioritise and finalise a review of current regional growth strategies to examine how future land supply can be unlocked
+2. Prioritise and finalise a review of current regional growth plans to examine how future land supply can be unlocked.

-As part of this review develop specific housing and infrastructure development strategies for each region that identify immediate actions that can support a continuation of accelerated but sustainable population growth.
+As part of this review develop specific housing and infrastructure development plans for each region that identify immediate actions that can support a continuation of accelerated population growth.

-Approve Development along transit corridors such as Newnham to Launceston and Glenorchy to Hobart via Specific Area Plans
+3. Approve Development along transit corridors such as Newnham and Glenorchy to Hobart via a Specific Area Plan.

-The Land Use Planning Act allows for particular purpose zones, specific area plans and site-specific qualifications to be part of the Tasmanian Planning Scheme.
-Industry would support a Ministerial Directive to make provision for a specific area plan for both the Newnham to Launceston and Glenorchy to Hobart Transit corridors.
-The Act provides for the certain circumstances in which this can occur.
-This includes; significant social, economic or environmental benefit to the State, a region or a municipal area.
+The Act allows for particular purpose zones, specific area plans and site-specific qualifications to be part of the Tasmanian Planning Scheme.
+Industry would support a Ministerial Directive to make provision for a specific area plan for both the Newnham and Glenorchy to Hobart

+Transit corridors.
+The Act provides for certain circumstances for which this can occur including; significant social, economic or environmental benefit to the State, a region or a municipal area.
-4 Update State Planning Provisions to allow a better permitted pathway for housing in General Residential and Inner Residential zones.

-- There are a number of specific recommended amendments to the Land Use Planning Act which will streamline the application of the Tasmanian Planning Scheme. - 8.3.1 Specifically exempt Permitted uses from the Discretionary Use provisions. - 8.4.2 A1 dwelling should also exclude minor retaining walls in the frontage. - 8.4.2 A1 (c) should be deleted it has resulted in instances where multiple applications are required to achieve the three-metre setback. - 8.4.2 A2 (c) make standard the same or similar to 8.4.4 (b) rather than relying on private open space orientation. - 8.4.3 A1/A2 The open space requirement should not be different for dwellings dependent on where they are located.
+- 4. Update State Planning Provisions to allow a better permitted pathway for housing in General Residential and Inner Residential zones.
+Specific amendments to the Act include: - 8.3.1 Specifically exempt Permitted uses from the Discretionary Use provisions. - 8.4.2 A1 dwelling should also exclude minor retaining walls in the frontage. - 8.4.2 A1 (c) should be deleted it has resulted in instances where multiple applications are required to achieve the three-metre setback. - 8.4.2 A2 (c) make standard the same or similar to 8.4.4 (b) rather than relying on private open space orientation. - 8.4.3 A1/A2 The open space requirement should not be different for dwellings dependent on where they are located.
 The 60sqm/24sqm/12sqm requirements are unnecessarily confusing given the requirements for dwellings are the same.
 It also becomes difficult to apply on sloping sites.

-Promoting productivity

-and investment through an equitable tax system
+Promoting productivity and investment through an equitable tax system